-- 2.3.1 The objectives of this Policy are: - 2.3.1.1 To give effect to Section 217 of the Constitution of the Republic of South Africa by implementing a system that is fair, equitable, transparent, competitive and cost effective; - 2.3.1.2 To comply with all applicable provisions of the Municipal Finance Management Act including the Municipal Supply Chain Management Regulations published under GN868 in Government Gazette 27636 30 May 2005 and any National Treasury Guidelines issued in terms of the MFMA;
+- 2.3.1 To implement a system that is fair, equitable, transparent, competitive and cost effective. - 2.3.2 To comply with all applicable provisions of the Municipal Finance Management Act including the Municipal Supply Chain Management Regulations. - 2.3.3 To align the policy of the municipality with the Preferential Procurement Regulation 2022 as Government Gazette no.47452 issued by the Minister of

-- 2.3.1.3 To align the policy of the municipality with the Preferential Procurement Regulation 2017 as Government Gazette no.40553 issued by the Minister of Finance on 20 January 2017 which is effective from 1 April 2017 - 2.3.1.4 To ensure consistency with all other applicable legislation and any regulations pertaining thereto, including: - The Preferential Procurement Policy Framework Act; - The Broad-Based Black Economic Empowerment Act; 7.3.3 the Construction Industry Development Board Act; - The Local Government: Municipal Systems Act; - The Promotion of Administrative Justice Act - 2.3.1.5 This Policy will also strive to ensure that the objectives for uniformity in supply chain management systems between organs of state, in all spheres, is not undermined and that consistency with national economic policy on the promotion of investments and doing business with the public sector is maintained.
+Finance on 04 November 2022 which is effective from 16 January 2023

+- 2.3.4 To ensure compliance with all other applicable legislation and any regulations - 2.3.5 This Policy will also strive to ensure that the objectives for uniformity in supply chain management systems between organs of state, in all spheres, is not undermined and that consistency with national economic policy on the promotion of investments and doing business with the public sector is maintained